Big Brother (magazine): History

 The magazine contained mostly articles about skateboarding, as well as some nudity, stunts, pranks, and random ramblings from its staff.
 Its later days were characterized by the clever wordplay of editors Dave Carnie and Chris Nieratko.
 The magazine was purchased by Larry Flynt in 1997.
 After Flynt began publishing the magazine, the nudity was toned down or scrapped altogether, though the vulgarity remained.

 In 1998, Laura Schlessinger was in Beach Access, a Costa Mesa surf shop, with her son when she began perusing Big Brother.
 Schlessinger deemed the magazine to be "stealth pornography" and said so on her radio show.
 When Tom Moore, the owner of Beach Access, publicly denied that she found pornography in his store, Schlessinger sued Moore for lying and claimed that his denial had hurt her reputation.
 When Schlessinger's case went to court, the judge said it was a frivolous lawsuit and dismissed it.
 Moore's $4M countersuit against Schlessinger, lodged for hurting the reputation of his store (defamation), was allowed to stand.
 The suit has since been settled, but terms of the settlement have not been revealed.
 Behind the scenes and off the record, Moore's lawyers and friends claimed victory, indicating the settlement was "about the amount of a moderately priced Orange County home" (at the time, $650,000 to $2 million).

-In one of the most bizarre episodes of the magazine's history, the subscriber list for Big Brother got mixed up with Taboo, one of Larry Flynt's hardcore magazines: Big Brother subscribers were sent pornography, and those who subscribed to Taboo got a skate magazine.
+In one of the more bizarre episodes of the magazine's history, the subscriber list for Big Brother was accidentally swapped with Taboo, one of Larry Flynt's hardcore pornography magazines: Big Brother subscribers were sent issues of Taboo, and vice versa.
 This incident was parodied on The Tonight Show with Jay Leno in which one of the band members was delivered an issue of Big Brother live on stage, suggesting that he subscribed to Taboo and received it in error.

 The magazine was unexpectedly dropped by Larry Flynt publications in February 2004.
 In early 2008, it was announced on Jackassworld.com that Big Brother would be returning in a digital format.

-Volume 1 No. 1 of KingShit Magazine, based in Toronto, Ontario, was released in May 2009.
-Dave Carnie is the editor-at-large, and Chris Nieratko is a contributing editor.
+A similar magazine, KingShit, released its first issue in May 2009.
+Based in Toronto, Ontario, Dave Carnie is the editor-at-large, and Chris Nieratko is a contributing editor.

 Big Brother was also credited for the development of the television series Jackass, as Jeff Tremaine recalled in the Jackass episode "Where Are They Now?".